Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 ## Step 1 - Print, test fit jig and magnet

-Test fit the rpinted jig to the motor, and test that the magnetcan move freely in the central alignment hole without significant lateral movement
+* Test fit the printed jig to the motor, and test that the magnet can move freely in the central alignment hole without significant lateral movement

 ![Image showing a Nema17 motor, the 3d printed magnet alignment jig and the magnet](/hardware/magnetic_encoder/mag_enc_v0.3_installation_step1.png)

 ## Step 2 - Glue in magnet

-Apply adhesive to the magnet, glue to rear motor shaft and leave adhesive to cure. follow the manufacturer's instructions for the adhesive regarding curing time, temperature and any pressure required.
+* Apply adhesive to the magnet, glue to rear motor shaft and leave adhesive to cure.
+* Follow the manufacturer's instructions for the adhesive regarding curing time, temperature and any pressure required.

 ![Image showing the before and after of the magnet placed in the alignment jig on the back of the Nema17 motor](/hardware/magnetic_encoder/mag_enc_v0.3_installation_step2.png)